As an Amazon Associate we earn from qualifying purchases.

 The name chopped steak comes from its origins in using hand-chopped beef for the meat.
 Nowadays, it is far more common to use ground (minced) beef for a chopped steak recipe.
 That said, chopped steak is essentially a hamburger with no bun.
 Many recipes for chopped steak will also add binders like egg, or fillers like onion and breadcrumb, making the meat much more like flat meatballs or meatloaf than a hamburger.

-Our Approach to Chopped Steak
+My Approach to Chopped Steak

 What Makes a Good Chopped Steak